Algebraic Thinking

 In this module, participants will make connections between addition and subtraction, as well as learn subtraction strategies, structures, and properties.

-This self-directed module provides an introduction to the Common Core State Standards in English Language Arts and Mathematics for teachers who work with students with significant cognitive disabilities who will complete the alternate assessment.
+This self-directed module provides an introduction to the College and Career Readiness Standards in English Language Arts and Mathematics for teachers who work with students with significant cognitive disabilities who will complete the alternate assessment.

 Composing, Decomposing, and Comparing Numbers